vitessio/vt/README.md

 ## Tools Included
 - **`vt tester`**: A testing utility using the same test files as the [MySQL Test Framework](https://github.com/mysql/mysql-server/tree/8.0/mysql-test).
 It compares the results of identical queries executed on both MySQL and Vitess (vtgate), helping to ensure compatibility.
 - **`vt benchstat`**: A tool used to summarize or compare trace logs or key logs for deeper analysis.
-- **`vt key`**: A utility that analyzes query logs and provides information about queries, tables, and column usage.
+- **`vt keys`**: A utility that analyzes query logs and provides information about queries, tables, and column usage.
 It integrates with `vt benchstat` for summarizing and comparing query logs.

 ## Installation
 You can install `vt` using the following command: